nagyaly/cyber/7-Firewall/1-Basic-Firewall-[ufw].md

 ### 2- enable ufw
 `sudo ufw enable`

-> [!TIP]  you may prompt with the following if you are connected via ssh, just reply with yes (y)
+> [!NOTE]  you may prompt with the following if you are connected via ssh, just reply with yes (y)
 > Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?

 ```bash